willgreen946/coinprice/README.md

 It requires libcurl and cJSON.

-Basic usage would be something like "crypto-conv xmr gbp 20 ftc"
+Basic usage would be something like "coinprice -f gbp -c xmr -a 55 -F"

-This would display £20 worth of Monero.
+This would display £55 worth of Monero.

-Another example would be "crypto-conv ltc usd 4.2 ctf"
+Another example would be "coinprice -c ltc -c usd -a 4.2"

 This would display 4.2 Litecoin in USD.

+There is a basic config file system where a user can have a config file in one of these locations:
+~/.config/coinprice/coinprice.conf
+~/.config/coinprice.conf
+~/.coinprice.conf

+The syntax is very simple, and example config would look like this: coin=ltc holdings=22.9221 fiat=eur

+This will mean the program will run with the default coin as Litecoin, the holdings amount as 22.9221 and the fiat currency as Euros.
+The program will now use these values before evaluating any command line arguments, this makes it useful for scripts or just quick usage.